epandurski/swaptacular/README.md

 The diagram above shows the simplest possible Swaptacular network.
 Real networks can consist of thousands of different nodes.
-One important thing to note is that one *creditors agent* can connect currency holders to many different *accounting authorities* (this is true for debtors agents as well).
+One important thing to note is that one *creditors agent* can connect *currency holders* to many different *accounting authorities* (the same is true for debtors agents).
+The following diagram tries to illustrate the connections that exist between different the types of

-The following diagram tries to illustrate the connections that exist between different the types of nodes:
+nodes:

 ```
                                           +--------+    +--------+